paulbogdy/Sudoku-Solver/README.md

 # Sudoku-Solver

-A program that solves any solvable game of Sudoku
+A program that solves any solvable game of Sudoku.
+(GUI was implemented using Tkinter).

+It can also generate a new game of Sudoku.